Bank-Builder/temporal_journey/psql_used.md

 # PSQL Background
-This is a collection psql steps and commands that wil help us understand what is happening in the database once we have temporal data working.
+This is a collection of psql steps and commands that will help us understand what is happening in the database once we have temporal data working.

 ## Temporal Tables
-We will use the fork of temporal_tables from Nearform.
+We will use the fork of temporal_tables from Nearform found at https://github.com/GrindrodBank/temporal_tables.
 This project is an elegant reworking of the pg_temporal_tables plugin in pure SQL using a procedure and triggers.

 ```bash
 git clone git@github.com:GrindrodBank/temporal_tables.git